 - Use moving blankets between pieces to prevent scratching when stacking furniture.
 Tape the blankets to hold them in place, but never apply tape directly to your furniture.

 - Take pictures of connections before disconnecting your electronic devices to save yourself time and hassle later.

 - Store electronics in their original boxes.
-If original packaging isn’t available, pack items separately in bubble wrap, cushion foam, or wadded-up newspaper.
+If original packaging isn’t available, pack items separately in bubble cushion roll, cushion foam, or wadded-up newspaper.